-(a) Acclimated
+(1) Acclimatised

-A crew member is considered acclimated when that crew member has spent 3 consecutive local nights free of duty within a time zone which is 2 hours wide.
-The crew member will remain acclimated thereafter until a duty period finishes at a place where local time differs by more than 2 hours from that at the point of departure.
+A crew member is considered acclimatised when that crew member has spent 3 consecutive local nights free of duty within a time zone which is 2 hours wide.
+The crew member will remain acclimatised thereafter until a duty period finishes at a place where local time differs by more than 2 hours from that at the point of departure.

-(b) Augmented flight crew
+(2) Augmented flight crew